Welcome to Summer 2019!

 The Camp U of T entrance will be the main entrance located on Harbord St. (north side of building).

 Please note that the entrance to the Athletic Centre is highly congested during the pick-up and drop-off period.
 We strongly recommend that you walk, bike or take transit to Camp UofT.
 If you drive we ask that you read the note about parking carefully in the next section.
 Camp U of T parents are reminded that cars stopped on Huron St. or Harbord St. WILL be ticketed by City of Toronto Parking Authority.
+We ask as well that you do not block the bike lane on Harbord.
 Camp U of T is NOT responsible for any tickets incurred at any time.

 Parking Passes are limited to one per family.
 Please only pick one up if you will be using it.